Understand your risk. Make informed decisions. Advocate for yourself. Support the research.

 Talk about Medications:

 Sometimes tamoxifen or other drugs are used to help prevent breast cancer in women.
 There remains much to be learned about these preventive drugs in some with CDH1 mutations.
 Talk to your medical team about this option as it relates to your situation.
-Also, look to HDGC Clinical Guidelines in 2019 for updates on this topic.

 Research is in progress in New Zealand to develop preventive drugs as an alternative to risk reducing surgery.
 Clinical trials may begin in the next 4-5 years.
 You can support this research with through the HDGC Research Fund established specifically for this purpose.